Storybook for Ember

 - A single handlebars fragment generated using the

-function - An object that contains template and context that will be bound to the resulting element
+hbsfunction - An object that contains template and context that will be bound to the resulting element

 In order to get your storybook to get new changes made to the

-or any other components that are defined in your Ember app you must runember serve
+foo-baror any other components that are defined in your Ember app you must runember serveas a sidecar for the build files to get generated.

 Run your Storybook